x3nc0n/purview-config-documentation/README.md

 **John Spaid**

 This is an independent, personal project.
 The author is employed by Microsoft but this tool is not affiliated with, endorsed by, or supported by Microsoft Corporation.
-It is provided as a community contribution under the MIT License.
+It is provided as a community contribution under the GNU General Public License v3.0.

 ## Project Status